End User representatives

 First, it is a snapshot of the current state of natural hazard resilience at a national scale.
 Second, it is a layer of information for use in strategic policy development and planning.
 Third, it provides a benchmark against which to assess future change in resilience to natural hazards.
 Understanding resilience strengths and weaknesses will help communities, governments and organisations to build the capacities needed for living with natural hazards.

-Deliverables will include development of disaster resilience indicators, maps of disaster resilience at multiples scales, a state of disaster resilience report, and examples that use the Index in a natural hazard resilience planning context.
-The project has produced two journal articles and two conference papers, and has presented at nine industry seminars.
+Deliverables will include development of disaster resilience indicators, maps of disaster resilience at multiples scales, a State of Disaster Resilience Report, and examples that use the Index in a natural hazard resilience planning context.

 |2016||Journal Article||Top-down assessment of disaster resilience: A conceptual framework using coping and adaptive capacities.
 International Journal of Disaster Risk Reduction 19, (2016).|